OTV (Lebanese TV channel)

-OTV (أو تي في, launched in 2007) is a publicly traded television station in Lebanon, connected to the Free Patriotic Movement political party (التيار اللوطني الحر).
-It is nicknamed 'Orange TV' due to its orange logo, which has been linked with the FPM, whose logo is also orange.
+OTV (أو تي في, launched in 2007) is a publicly traded television station in Lebanon that is affiliated with the Free Patriotic Movement political party (التيار اللوطني الحر).
+It is nicknamed 'Orange TV' due to its orange logo, and the fact that the FPM, which the network has affiliations to, uses orange colors.

 Launching

 OTV began broadcasting on 20 July 2007 on the Arabsat satellite, on the 11823 MHz frequency, but launched officially in 2008 after a testing period of almost six months.

-OTV now covers the world through different broadcasting channels for United Kingdom, European Union, Canada, United States, Australia, and the Arab world.
-In addition, www.otv.com.lb offers live-streaming coverage on the internet.
+Outside of Lebanon, OTV broadcasts worldwide through both a wide range of different broadcasting channels for the United Kingdom, European Union, Canada, United States, Australia, and the Arab world, and via the internet, in which its website and social media accounts offers live-streaming coverage.
 OTV targets all Lebanese in particular and Arabs in general.

 Corporate structure

 Al Lubnaniah Lil I'Lam SAL is the Lebanese joint stock company, titular of the OTV television broadcasting license granted by the Lebanese Council of Ministers on 22 June 2006.
 OTV (Holding) SAL is an investment company.